ScottLogic/OpenInferESG/backend/tests/Ragas/utils/README.md

 This first step creates the necessary JSONL file with API responses, but does not perform RAGAS evaluation:

+> **Important**: Before running the enhanced evaluation pipeline, it's adviced to set `ALLOWED_CHAT_AGENTS="fileagent"` in your `.env` file.
+This ensures agent usage to just the file agent, which is all that's needed for document processing during evaluation.

 ```bash
 # Check backend availability
 python enhanced_run_evaluation_pipeline.py --check